-On an Intel Haswell CPU, our current implementation of AEZ, written in C with SSE intrinsics, encrypts or decrypts 16 KB strings at 0.72 cpb.
-Strings of 1500 bytes take 0.89 cpb.
-On decryption, invalid messages are more quickly rejected; for example, an invalid 1500 byte string is rejected at a cost of 0.38 cpb.
-Associated data processing speed, which also determines MAC speed, is also 0.38 cpb for 1500 bytes.
+Performance is close to that of AES-CTR on modern processors.
+On an Intel Skylake CPU, where AES-CTR peaks at 0.625 cpb, our current implementation of AEZ, written in C with SSE intrinsics, encrypts or decrypts 16 KB strings at 0.64 cpb and 1500 byte strings at 0.72 cpb.
+On decryption, invalid messages are more quickly rejected; for example, an invalid 1500 byte string is rejected at a cost of 0.31 cpb.
+Associated data processing speed, which also determines MAC speed, is 0.29 cpb for 1500 bytes.
+On Apple's A9 ARMv8 implementation, where AES-CTR peaks at around 1.2 cpb, our implementation encrypts or decrypts 16 KB strings at 1.3 cpb and 1500 byte strings at 1.5 cpb.
+It takes about 0.6 cpb to either reject an invalid 1500 byte messages or process 1500 bytes of associated data.
 All of these figures assume 12-byte nonces and 16-byte tags.

 Advantages over GCM.
 AEZ has much stronger security properties than GCM.
-The later is not nonce-reuse secure, cannot safely generate short tags [13], and is not secure with respect to disclosure of unverified plaintext.
+The later is not nonce-reuse secure, cannot safely generate short tags [16], and is not secure with respect to disclosure of unverified plaintext.
 GCM does not achieve the RAE security definition.
 AEZ avoids $GF(2^{128})$ multiplies (apart from the finite-field "doubling" that it uses).

-A closer match to AEZ in terms of high-level aims is SIV, which is at least nonce-reuse secure [38].
+A closer match to AEZ in terms of high-level aims is SIV, which is at least nonce-reuse secure [41].
 But SIV has to output 128-bits more than its input; it is not RAE secure; and it is not parallelizable (although the last issue could easily be fixed).